Yardanico/wasm4nim/README.md

 ## A simple example of how to use wasm-4 with Nim

-Since Nim compiles to C we can simple reuse the existing `wasm4.h` header and all the C compiler settings.
-This is especially useful for `WASM_IMPORT` and `WASM_EXPORT` as it's not easy to emit those with Nim itself.

 Compile the example with:
 ```
 nim c -d:danger -o:build/hello.wasm examples/hello.nim